-- Constraints: is\base\of\v<T, U> is true, is\constructible\v is true, is\copy\constructible\v is true. - Preconditions: Allocator meets the Cpp17Allocator requirements. - Effects: Equivalent to the preceding constructor except that the allocator is initialized with alloc. - Postconditions: \this is not valueless.
+- Constraints: is_base_of_v<T, U> is true, is_constructible_v is true, is_copy_constructible_v is true. - Preconditions: Allocator meets the Cpp17Allocator requirements. - Effects: Equivalent to the preceding constructor except that the allocator is initialized with alloc. - Postconditions: this is not valueless.

+'''

-polymorphic(const polymorphic& other);
+constexpr polymorphic(const polymorphic& other);

+'''

 - Preconditions: other is not valueless.

 - Effects: Constructs a polymorphic owning an instance of T created with the copy constructor of the object owned by other.

-- Postconditions: \this is not valueless.
+- Postconditions: this is not valueless.